-The Report on Asia which is being presented herewith is nothing but a further illustration of the main conclusions given by the General Report and the Policy Document already placed before you.
+THE REPORT ON ASIA which is being presented herewith is nothing but further illustrating the main conclusions given by the General Report and the Policy Document already placed before you.
 The Asia report only draws attention to some specific features in the development of the struggles of the working class and the democratic masses in the particular environment of that vast continent, with its diverse peoples, languages, civilizations and social systems.